| The Celebrity Collector: Cassandra Peterson ("Elvira")

 Later on, he also gave me an Austrian bronze, depicting a black cat

 stabbing another cat.
 It's very macabre."
+Before you can say boo, a

 collection was born.
 "It dawned on me that this Elvira thing was